hmalphettes/mylb/README.md

 Test from your browser:
 - `sudo bash -c 'echo "127.0.0.1 mylb.sg" >> /etc/hosts'`
-- `open https://mylb.sg`; ignore the TLS warnings: this is a
+- `open https://mylb.sg:8443`; ignore the TLS warnings: this is a self-signed certificate.
 - refresh the page a few times.
-It displays the container-ID of the 3 workers in a loop.
+It displays the container-ID of the 3 workers one after the other.